 Lora McDonald, Second Chance Program director with the Kansas City Metropolitan Crime Commission, said her organization has worked on the issue for four years.

 "It takes a while to get people to understand why this is important, and just about the time we get there we have to start over," McDonald said.

 Some lawmakers, including Republican Rep. Rick Brattin, of Harrisonville, oppose ending the ban because they fear it could result in drug users selling their federal food stamp cards to get money to buy more drugs.

 "I just don't want to see the food stamp program used to subsidize a drug habit," Brattin said.
 "I'm not against helping anyone, but to say a murderer can get food stamps, well, a murderer can't subsidize his crime with food stamps."

 Brattin said he would be willing to support the bill if it contained a provision for random drug testing.
-The current measure, sponsored by Rep. Bob Nance, an Excelsior Springs Republican, requires a beneficiary successfully participate in or complete a substance abuse treatment program.
+The current measure, sponsored by Rep. Bob Nance, an Excelsior Springs Republican, requires that a beneficiary successfully participate in or complete a substance abuse treatment program.
 Drug testing would be used for people who applied for the aid within four years of their drug convictions.

 Nance said it makes economic sense to make the change if it helps prevent drug felons from committing new crimes because they don't have enough money to eat.